 About a decade ago, Search Engine Optimization ran an awfully different tune than it does nowadays.
-It used to be all about getting as many backlinks to a page as humanly possible, and cramming as many keywords as you felt you could get away with.
+It used to be all about getting as many backlinks to a page as humanly possible.
+It was also about cramming as many keywords as you felt you could get away with.

-The game was almost exclusively about reverse-engineering the formulas by which Google’s algorithms chose what to rank, and using – sometimes abusing – that knowledge.
+The game was almost exclusively about reverse-engineering the formulas by which Google’s algorithms chose what to rank.
+SEO implied using – sometimes abusing – that knowledge.
 Often to the detriment of the users.

 Those days are long gone.